LMGerard/ptsi_bot/README.md

-A bot created during my first year of prep school using dartlang.
+A discord bot created during my first year of prep school using dartlang.